-- In the case of a tie in Individual Kumite bouts, where there are NO scores (that is, 0-0) or the score is a Waza-ari each at the end of a bout, the Central Referee announces Hikiwake" (Draw), after which he/ she announces 'Hantei' and blows the whistle. - (i) If 2 flags are raised in favour of Aka and 2 flags are raised in favour of Shiro, the Central Referee announces his/ her decision as either 'Aka no kachi', 'Shiro no kachi', or 'Hikiwake' (Draw). - (ii) In the case that the Central Referee announces Hikiwake, competitors must fight again, and Referee announces 'Sai Shiai'.
+- (a) In the case of a tie in Individual Kumite bouts, where there are NO scores (that is, 0 0) or the score is a Waza-ari each at the end of a bout, the Central Referee announces Hikiwake" (Draw), after which he/ she announces 'Hantei' and blows the whistle. - (i) If 2 flags are raised in favour of Aka and 2 flags are raised in favour of Shiro, the Central Referee announces his/ her decision as either 'Aka no kachi', 'Shiro no kachi', or 'Hikiwake' (Draw). - (ii) In the case that the Central Referee announces Hikiwake, competitors must fight again, and Referee announces 'Sai Shiai'.
 In this 2-minute rematch, warnings/penalties are not carried forward. - (iii) If the tie persists at the end of the Sai Shiai, the Central Referee will announce Hantei, and flags are raised for Aka or for Shiro.

-1.04.3 Criteria for Hantei in the case of a Tie in an Individual Kumite bout:
+1.04.3 Criteria for Hantei in an Individual Kumite bout:

-In the case of Ties in individual Kumite bouts, Hantei is taken based on the criteria shown below and flags are raised for the best fighter.

-- (a) The ability and skill shown in techniques during the bout. - Zanshin, fighting spirit and fighting attitude. (b) - (c) The strategy used. - (d) Fair play. - The number of attacking moves. (e) - The total number of warnings/ penalties. (f)
+- 1. In the case of Ties in individual Kumite bouts, Hantei is taken based on the criteria shown below and flags are raised for the best fighter. - (a) The ability and skill shown in techniques during the bout. - (b) Zanshin, fighting spirit and fighting attitude. - (c) The strategy used. - (d) Fair play. - (e) The number of attacking moves. - (f) The total number of warnings/ penalties. - 2.
+In the case where one competitor has 1 Waza-ari and Atenai Chui, and the other has no point and no warning, Hikiwake may be considered.